iconify/types/README.md

 ##### Themes

-Themes are part of meta data, similar to categories, but using prefixes or suffixes to identify icons that belong to theme.
+Themes are part of the metadata, similar to categories, but using prefixes or suffixes to identify icons that belong to a theme.

 This is useful when icon set has variations of icons, such as "baseline-_", "outline-_".